skiffer/hydra-docgpt.ai/privacy_mail_merge.md

 The add-on in Google Sheets™ has permissions to your current executed document for getting provided list of emails.

-Content of the fields will be sent to our server to generate QR Code images.
+Content of the fields will be sent to our server to identify you and track limits for executions
 - We have implemented appropriate technical and organizational security measures designed to protect the security of any personal information we process.
 - We do not share this information.
 - We do not store this information on our server.